 Does the fungal treatment in budget breather give adequate protection?

 No – Polypropylene based non woven fabric systems were designed for use in agriculture and horticulture.
 Fungicide is added by the producers of this product to reduce fungal attack on its surface as they often are used in environments where they are prone to this type organism.
 Fungus thrives in the dark and the end caps used on conservatory roofs offer an environment to this end.
 Fungus can grow here if untreated.
 It still remains that the most unsightly threat to multi-wall sheets by far is algal growth in the visible area of the cells which budget tapes do not address.

 Basic polypropylene non-woven is water repellent.
 The naturally occurring condensation that manifests in all multi-wall sheeting fails to pass through the fiber as its water repellent nature causes it to sit on the fabric.
 This creates a fertile area for algae to manifest and collect and when no algaecide is present.
 Claims that the water repellent nature of polypropylene keeps out the water that cause condensate are not true. (see section on why not just seal ends)

 What range of formats are available for AntiDUST® tapes?

-We produce full width vent tape – AD4500 series and our Classic version – AD3400 series along with our robust closing tapes – G3600 series.
+We produce full width vent tape – AD4500 series and our Classic version – AD3400 series along with our robust sealing tapes – G3600 series.
 Roll lengths can be varied subject to discussion and agreement.
 Upon request we can offer various format combinations with regard to the length and width of the rolls to suit the sheets you are using.
 As of January 1, 2020, we now offer the most advanced vent tape on the market, the AD3500 series as well as the Click Fit vent tape for your interlocking tongue and groove polycarbonate panels.

-For special requests please call or mail us and we will be happy to help you with your enquiry.
+For special requests please call or mail us and we will be happy to help you with your inquiry.